-At some point in time, you’re likely to give presentations at work.
+At some point during your career, you’re likely to give presentations at work.
 It may be solo, or as part of a team.
 When that time comes, you want to be prepared and ready to go.
-You may have a kick ass video, a visually exciting slide show or some stellar handouts, but if you’re presenting in a new location, or a client’s place of business. your success as a presenter goes beyond that.
-You have to be prepared for the unexpected when the day arrives, and sometimes factors prevent you from working the room like the professional you are.
-Here are four tips to help you act like a Pro and present your material on new turf.
+You may have a kick ass video, a visually appealing slide show or some stellar handouts, but if you’re presenting in a new location, or a client’s place of business, let me give you some advice.
+Your success as a presenter goes beyond that.
+You need to be prepared for the unexpected so you don’t get anxious.
+This article contains four tips to help you work the room like a business professional.

 1. Arrive early